rasheeddo/jmoab-ros/README.md

 ## JMOAB with all nodes

 `roslaunch jmoab-ros jmoab-ros.alunch` will run all the nodes that have implemented.

+Note that the default source code is for Jetson Nano for i2c bus 1, in case you want to use Jetson Xavier NX, you will need to change the i2c bus on [here](https://github.com/rasheeddo/jmoab-ros/blob/3333073baad1f318b0c07b3825c5ef1e6c7bb01a/src/jmoab-ros-atcart.py#L14) to 8.
+Similar with other jmoab nodes (e.g. IMU).

 ## JMOAB with ATCart Wheels